GitHub Logo HIP-540: Change Or Remove Existing Keys From A Token

 // Interface (setKeyVerificationMode: enum = FULL_VALIDATION)

-// When set to NO_VALIDATION, the TokenUpdateTransaction won't check for the validity of the key
+// When set to NO_VALIDATION, the TokenUpdateTransaction won't require the new key's signature

 .setKeyVerificationMode(NO_VALIDATION)